 This is especially common for eCommerce brands that need to find a strong voice that gets noticed and creates an appeal for their products.
 But forward-thinking tech companies are also becoming less formal in their communications, although clarity, a clear message, and a sign-off that drives action remain integral parts of a successful email.

-At this point, you probably have a pretty good understanding of how a professional email differs from one you'd send to a friend to appear professional.
+At this point, you probably have a pretty good understanding of how a formal email differs from one you'd send to a friend to appear professional.
 However, when crafting an email consistent with creating a professional email best practices, you may still lack a clear idea of what you should focus on.

-- The email subject line.
 A professional email's subject line is like an article's headline.
 And that means you need to get good at distilling the main topic, idea and reason for your email into a few words, summarizing what the recipient can expect to see if they open in an informative way.
 For example, if you want to inform someone of a meeting, don't just write standard formal email opening with the word "Meeting" in your subject line; make it more specific by adding details such as the project name and the date or time.

 source: Wordstream

-- The body.
 The body of the email will be the lengthiest part, and the structure will largely depend on how much information you want to convey, what you want to emphasize, and if there are questions or actions you want the recipient to take.
 That being said, you should strive for clarity above all else, straight to the point, as a business email is often skimmed.
 That means using clear, short sentences, splitting the text into shorter paragraphs, and even using bullet points to convey the most crucial information.
 You can use an AI paragraph generator to write a compelling body paragraph about yourself.
 Just provide your details and select whether you want a professional or casual tone.
 It will instantly create a paragraph based on your prompt.
 Make your email easy to read to establish professional relationships and expand your professional network.

 source: YouTube